vfabing/vfabing.github.io/_posts/2019-09-26-docker-dotnetcore-container-automated-azure-pipelines.markdown

 ![01-multi-stage-docker-build-with-azure-pipelines](/assets/2019-09-26/01-add-docker-support-to-aspnetcore-react-project.png)

-## Add a Test stage in the Dockerfile to run the tests and get the tests results
+## Add a Test stage in the Dockerfile to run the tests
 Let's take our exiting `Dockerfile`, and just before the `dotnet publish` step, let's add a new stage:
 ```Dockerfile
 FROM build AS test